mamisaki/RTPSpy/example/ROI-NF/README.md

 # RTPSpy ROI-NF application
-This is a sample application using the RTPSpy GUI.
+This is an example application using the RTPSpy GUI.
 The application extracts the average signal in a ROI and sends it in real time to an external application.
 The external application displays the received value in a Psychopy window.

 ## Operations
 Here we use test data to demonstrate the ROI-NF operations with simulated real-time fMRI.

 ### 1. Start
-1. Open a console.
+Run the following in a console.
-2. Activate the RTPSpy env and run the boot script.
 ```
-conda activate RTPSpy
 cd ~/RTPSpy/example/ROI-NF
-./run_RTPSpyApp.py
+./boot_ROINF_RTPSpy.sh
 ```

 3. The ROI-NF App window opens.
 <img src="/example/ROI-NF/doc/initial.png" height=400>

-If this is not the first time, you will be asked, 'Load the previous settings?'
+If this is not the first time, you will be asked 'Load previous settings?'
-The application automatically saves the previous settings at the exit and can be loaded the next time.
-Press 'Yes' if you want to retrieve the previous settings.
+The application automatically saves the previous settings when you exit and they can be loaded the next time.
+Press 'Yes' if you want to load the previous settings.
 <img src="/example/ROI-NF/doc/load_settings.png" height=100>

 ### 2. Set the Watching and Woking directories.
-The first thing you should do is to set the Watching and Woking directories at the top of the window.
+The first thing you should do is set up the Watching and Working directories at the top of the window.
-The watching directory is the place where the fMRI image will be made in real-time during the scan.
-This place is also used to copy image files to simulate the real-time image reconstruction in a simulation.
+The 'rtfMRI watching' directory is where the fMRI images (e.g. DICOM files) are transferred in real time during the scan.
+This is also where image files are copied to simulate real-time image reconstruction in a simulation.
-The working directory is the place where all processed images and files are saved.
+The working directory is where all processed images and other files are stored.

-For the demonstration, let's make the directories, 'watch' and 'work' in the test folder and set them with the 'Set' button.
+For the demonstration, let's create the 'watch' and 'work' directories in the test folder and set them using the 'Set' button.
 <img src="/example/ROI-NF/doc/SetWatch.png"  width=400>

 ### 3. Scan anatomy and reference function images to make the mask images.
-Start MRI scan for taking anatomical and reference functional images.
+Start the MRI scan to acquire anatomical (T1w) and reference functional images.
 For the demonstration, we will use sample images in the 'RTPSpy/test' directory.

 #### Set files for 'Anatomy image' and 'Base function image'.